Students should be aware of NYU’s policies regarding financial aid, including:

 - To maintain eligibility for financial aid, students must meet the Satisfactory Academic Progress standards.

-- Graduate Gallatin students are eligible for scholarships towards a maximum of 40 units of study, which is the required number of units for the MA degree as determined by Gallatin.
+- Graduate Gallatin students are eligible for scholarships toward a maximum of 40 units of study, which is the required number of units for the MA degree as determined by Gallatin.

-- Students must be enrolled for a minimum of 6 units to be eligible for Gallatin scholarship and federal financial aid (e.g. loans).
+- Students must be enrolled for a minimum of 6 units to be eligible for Gallatin scholarship.

-- The amount of a scholarship awarded upon admission to Gallatin is based on full-time enrollment (12 or more attempted units per semester during the academic year, fall and spring semesters).
+- The amount of a scholarship awarded upon admission to Gallatin is based on the Gallatin program's full-time enrollment requirement (12 or more attempted units per semester during the academic year, fall and spring semesters).

 - If a student registers for fewer than 12 units, but for 6 or more units, scholarship amounts will be prorated as follows:

 » registration for 6-8 units, 50% of the semester scholarship amount

 » registration for 9-11 units, 75% of the semester scholarship amount